Damascus Community Ecology Project

 In April, participants reconvened to work on projects conceived at the first workshop, and to introduce and explore new project ideas.
 Working in groups, participants determined the finer points of each project, such as potential partners, feasibility, and benefits to the community.
 Each project was categorized by how it would impact surrounding community systems like water, food, waste, social capital, and the local economy.

 Workshop participants have begun to take great strides to put these ideas into place.
-A major milestone was reached when the Civic Ecology participants repurposed an existing community-based non-profit into a Civic Public Private Partnership (CP3) to focus specifically on the implementation of these projects.
-The first project implemented was the Damascus Farmers Market.
+A major milestone was reached when the Civic Ecology participants re-purposed an existing community-based non-profit to focus specifically on the implementation of these projects.